 What is a Wire Harness?

-A wire harness connects all the elements of an electrical system, including the cables, wires, and parts that connect the electrical components of the product or system.
+A wire harness connects all the elements of an electrical system, including the cables, wires, and parts that connect the electrical components of the product or system to distribute electrical power.
 Planning out your wire harnessing is imperative.
-A well-designed wire harness ensures that your systems assemble easily, eliminating wasted materials thus saving time and money.
+A well-designed wire harness ensures that your systems assemble easily, thus eliminating wasted materials and saving time and money.

-Wire harnesses are found across use cases with varying complexity depending on the industry or product category in which they’re applied.
-Any product that contains an electrical system likely employs wire harnessing.
+Wire harness assemblies are found across use cases with varying complexity depending on the industry or product category in which they’re applied.
+Any product that contains an electrical system likely uses wire harnesses.
 These products could be something as small as a mini fridge, or something as large as an industrial machine.
 Regardless of the application, wire harness design helps eliminate friction throughout the design process and helps ensure a safer and more efficient system.

 Can You Design Wire Harnesses in Both 2D and 3D?

 Yes!
-Wire harnesses can be designed using both 2D and 3D design tools.
-Schematic tools, like SOLIDWORKS Electrical Schematic, can be used as a first step for your logical wire harness design.
+Wire harnesses can be designed using both 2D and 3D design software.
+Schematic tools, like SOLIDWORKS Electrical Schematic, can be used as a first step for your logical wire harness design, helping you map out each connector and wire relationship clearly.
 A simple 2D layout sketch can help put you and your team on the same page when trying to understand and think through the overall connectivity of the system’s components.
-2D wire harness design is the traditional method of laying out harnesses, however it requires various manual methods and physical prototypes for determining wire lengths and branching locations.
-Today’s 3D design capabilities feature increased accuracy and flexibility with visualization and design, while reducing physical prototyping.
+2D wire harness design is the traditional method of laying out harnesses; however, it requires various manual methods and physical prototypes to determine wire lengths and branching locations.
+Today’s 3D design capabilities offer greater accuracy and flexibility in visualization and design, while reducing physical prototyping.